-Another concern for bowhead whales and other Arctic species is climate change, which is affecting high northern latitudes more than elsewhere.
-Climate projections for the next 50-100 years, produced by global climate models, consistently show a pronounced warming over the Arctic, accelerated sea-ice loss, and continued permafrost degradation (IPCC 2007, USGS 2011, Jeffries et al. 2014).
-Within the Arctic, some of the largest changes are expected to occur in the Bering, Beaufort, and Chukchi seas (Chapman and Walsh 2007, Walsh 2008).
-Ice-associated animals, such as the bowhead whale, may be sensitive to changes in Arctic weather, sea-surface temperatures, or sea-ice extent, and the concomitant effect on prey availability.
+Climate change is resulting in warming of northern latitudes at about twice the rate of more temperate latitudes, increasing the immediacy of this threat for bowhead whales and other arctic species.
+Global climate model projections for the next 50-100 years consistently show pronounced warming over the Arctic, accelerated sea-ice loss, and continued permafrost degradation (IPCC 2007, USGS 2011, Jeffries et al. 2015).
+Within the Arctic, some of the largest changes are projected to occur in the Bering, Beaufort, and Chukchi seas (Chapman and Walsh 2007, Walsh 2008).
+Ice-associated animals, including the bowhead whale, may be sensitive to changes in arctic weather, sea-surface temperatures, sea-ice extent, and the concomitant effect on prey availability.
 Laidre et al. (2008) concluded that on a worldwide basis, bowhead whales were likely to be moderately sensitive to climate change based on an analysis of various life-history features that could be affected by climate.
-Currently, there are insufficient data to make reliable predictions of the effects of Arctic climate change on bowhead whales.
-George et al. (2006) showed that landed bowheads had better body condition during years of light ice cover.
-This, together with high calf production in recent years, suggests that the stock is presently tolerating recent trends in declining seasonal sea-ice coverage, volume, and duration.
+Currently, there are insufficient data to make reliable projections of the effects of arctic climate change on bowhead whales.
+George et al. (2006) showed that landed bowhead whales had better body condition during years of light ice cover.
+Similarly, George et al. (2015a) found an overall improvement in bowhead whale body condition and a positive correlation between body condition and summer sea ice loss over the last 2.5 decades in the Pacific Arctic.
+George et al. (2015a) speculated that sea ice loss has positive effects on secondary trophic production within the Western Arctic bowhead whale's summer feeding region.